WaiHtikeLin/laravel-task-manager/README.md

 Basic Task Manager App written using laravel framework (v8.x).
 It's mostly emphasized in backend (But I used tailwind for authentication because I installed laravel breeze for simple authentication).
 You can use any frontend framework if you want to.

 ### Steps to use the app

 1. Clone the repository.

-2. Install composer dependencies
+2. Install dependencies using composer

 ```
 composer install
 ```

-If you don't have composer, go to https://getcomposer.org/download/ and follow the instructions.
+If you don't have composer, go to https://getcomposer.org/download/ and can follow the instructions.

 3. Create New Mysql Database